ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

    ```
    {: pre}

-## Creating service-to-service authorization for customer-managed encryption with the API
+## Creating authorization for customer-managed encryption with the API
 {: #file-s2s-auth-encryption-api}
 {: api}